Kumar-Jy/WinInstaller/README.md

 ### 📄 Description

-**WinInstaller** provides a flashable zip (no PC required) for installing Windows on supported ARM64 devices.
+**WinInstaller** provides a flashable zip (Without PC) for installing Windows on supported ARM64 devices.

 ---

 ### 📋 Prerequisites

-- Ensure all necessary partitions for Windows installation (e.g., `win` and `esp`) are already created.
+- Ensure all necessary partitions for Windows installation (such as `win` and `esp`) should already be created.
 - ⚠️ **Important**: The ESP partition size must be at least **350MB**.

 ---